VoteVets.org: Action Fund

 During the Trump administration, VoteVets Action Fund took the lead in opposing the reinstatement of the ban on transgender Americans serving in the military, shifting of funds meant for military bases and families to a wall on the southern border, and a military parade for Trump to review.
-The group also was a leading voice in the effort to rename Army bases currently named after those Confederate military officers who opposed the US military, launching an online video that was retweeted over 33,000 times.
+The group also was a leading voice in the effort to rename Army bases currently named after Confederate military officers who opposed the US military, launching an online video that was retweeted over 33,000 times.

 PAC Disbursements

-According to OpenSecrets, VoteVets PAC is both a PAC and Super PACfor Democrats and Liberal causes in sync with the Congressional Majority Pac and the Bloomberg organization.
+According to OpenSecrets, VoteVets PAC is both a PAC and Super PAC for Democrats and Liberal causes in sync with the Congressional Majority Pac and the Bloomberg organization.
 It spent over $11 million in the 2016 election cycle and over $12 million in the 2018 cycle mostly to promote fire arm security.

 Chairman's leave of absence

 In November 2010, Iraq War veteran and chairman of the group, Jon Soltz, announced a one-year leave of absence from the organization to deploy to Iraq, as part of Operation New Dawn.
 The group continued its work with an interim chairman, Iraq War veteran Ashwin Madia, who was the group's vice chairman since 2009.
 The rest of the VoteVets.org infrastructure remained the same.

 On December 12, 2011, Soltz returned as chairman after completing his deployment.